Do car insurance companies really forgive and forget?

 Progressive's accident forgiveness program is a tiered loyalty program.
 While you don't pay extra for it, you must be insured with an accident-free driving record with Progressive for a certain period of time in order to qualify.
 Even if you've been accident-free for decades, you would not immediately qualify for Progressive's accident forgiveness if you're a new customer.
 Tiers are assigned based on how long you have been accident-free (three years versus five years) and how major an incident the company is willing to forgive (small payout versus large).

 Allstate's accident forgiveness plan works differently than other accident forgiveness car insurance policies.
 To qualify for accident forgiveness through Allstate, you must pay using the company's Gold or Platinum coverage plan.
 Together, these plans are known as the YourChoice Auto plan.
-For a gold plan, you need to go three years without an accident in order to be eligible for accident forgiveness.
+For a gold plan, it takes three years without an accident in order to be eligible for accident forgiveness.
 With the platinum plan, your accident forgiveness begins immediately.

 This coverage is not available in California.

 Erie insurance offers several options for accident forgiveness coverage.
-The first, more standard coverage, First Accident Forgiveness, follows the same concept as other companies: the first accident isn't chargeable.
-The company's second feature, called Feature 15, refers to a loyalty program that forgiveness all at-fault auto accidents if you are with Erie for 15 years.
-The company does not specify whether you need to be claim-free for the 15-year term in order to qualify, so you would need to speak with your agent to see if you are eligible.
+The first, more standard coverage, First Accident Forgiveness, follows the same concept as other companies: the first accident isn't chargeable if you've been a customer for three years.
+The company's second feature, called Feature 15, refers to a loyalty program that forgives all at-fault auto accidents if you are with Erie for 15 years.
+The company does not specify whether you need to be claims-free for the 15-year term in order to qualify, so you would need to speak with your agent to see if you are eligible.

-Travelers offers auto accident and minor violation forgiveness for a fee.
-Both forgive one accident or violation every three years.
-In terms of the monetary cost of a "violation," it is not clear if they are referring to driving without your lights on (about $50 per year), speeding (depends on how much you are exceeding the speed limit by) or a DUI ($1,168 annual increase).
+Travelers offers auto accident and minor violation forgiveness for a fee, forgiving one accident or violation every three years.
+In terms of the monetary cost of a "violation," it is not clear if they are referring to driving without your lights on (about $68 per year), speeding (depends on how much you are exceeding the speed limit by) or a DUI ($1,099 annual increase).
 If you're with Travelers, ask your accident exactly which kind of violation they are referring to.